auxesis/cucumber-nagios/README.md

 Running
 =======

-Invoke the cucumber feature with the cucumber-nagios script:
+Invoke the Cucumber feature with the `cucumber-nagios` script:

     bin/cucumber-nagios features/smh.com.au/smh.feature

-cucumber-nagios can be run from anywhere:
+`cucumber-nagios` can be run from anywhere:

     /path/to/bin/cucumber-nagios /path/to/features/smh/smh.feature